melatron/CellTurnBasedGame/README.md

 - All graphics are pixel art made by Ivan Atanassov
 - The game is using Cocos2DX open source game platform.
 - You can find all the code in the Classes folder.
-- For running the game, you must instal cocos2dx and python.
+- For running the game, you must install cocos2dx and python.

 Here are a bunch of screenshots: